Toxic sludge spilling through a forest. Screenshot courtesy of the Ministry of Transportation and Infrastructure

 Photo by Dru Oja Jay, Dominon, via Flickr

 "We had concerns specifically about the tailings ponds for years," said Sellars.
 "I hate to say it, but it wasn't a total surprise to us."

-In 2006, his first year in office, Harper declared his intention to make the country an “energy superpower,” and he’s done just that: Canada is now the fifth-largest oil producer in the world, thanks mostly to tar sands mining in Alberta.
+In 2006, his first year in office, Harper declared his intention to make the country an "energy superpower," and he's done just that: Canada is now the fifth-largest oil producer in the world, thanks mostly to tar-sands mining in Alberta.

-Over 1,000 square miles of land, including rare boreal forest, have been turned over to energy companies to mine for tar sands (which are not actually made of tar but bitumen).
+More than 1,000 square miles of land, including rare boreal forest, have been turned over to energy companies to mine for tar sands (which are not actually made of tar but bitumen).
 The viscous, oil-rich sands are processed using a variety of toxic chemicals and the leftovers are put in tailings ponds, which currently take up about 70 square miles in Alberta.

 The tar sands could grow to 50 times their current size if Harper's government gets its way.
 If they did, the development would rival the state of Florida in size.

 "Massive areas have essentially been transformed into an industrial sacrifice zone," said Ramsey Hart.

 While it's relatively rare for a tailings pond to fully collapse like the Mount Polley one did, researchers say that tailings ponds near the tar sands also have the potential for environmental disaster—just a slower, less visually compelling one.
 Research from Canada's environmental agency has shown that tailings ponds in the tar sands region have leached potentially deadly toxins into land and groundwater, and First Nations tribes and environmentalists have blamed those leaching chemicals from the tar sands on rare cancer clusters.